 While some stress is good - it pushes us to learn and grow - too much can be dangerous to your health.
 The trick is establishing a healthy level of stress and maintaining that level.
 Identify the kinds of stress in your life.

 Stress is not pressure from the outside, as some people think.
-It's the physical reaction within your body that prepares you to meet that pressure - and to fight back.
+It's the physical reaction within your body.
+Notice whether your responses are usually fight, flight, or freeze.
+This will help you to understand how to plan your response to pressure.

 - What is causing you trouble?